guzzle/guzzle/docs/clients.rst

     ]);

     foreach ($errors as $error) {
-        // ...
+        // Handle the error...
     }

 Throwing Errors Immediately
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can throw exceptions immediately as they are encountered.
+It sometimes is useful to throw exceptions immediately when the occur.
+The
+following exmaple shows how to use an event listener to throw exceptions
+immeditaley and prevent subsequent requests from being sent.

 .. code-block:: php